SummaryRead the full fact sheet

 - There may be a dietitian based at your local community health service.

-- You can use the Dietitians Association of Australia ‘’ search function.
+- You can use Dietitians Australia’s ‘’ search function.

 Choosing a reputable weight management service